fiboa/specification/core/README.md

 | area          | float        | Area of the field, in ha.
 Must be > 0 and <= 100.000. |

-**area:** This is simply a derived attribute from the geometry itself, and should match the geometry's area.
+**area:** This is simply a derived attribute from the geometry itself, and must match the geometry's area.
 If they do not match then the geometry should be considered canonical.
 Validators may flag the value as invalid if it exceeds a certain threshold.